 Panetón goes perfectly with hot chocolate, a classic Christmas drink in Peru.
 You can buy bars of chocolate in Peruvian stores and markets specifically produced for making hot chocolate.
 Cloves and cinnamon give the hot chocolate extra zip (and, if you’re like me, you might find a glug of whisky or rum makes it even nicer).
 You’ll also see chocolatadas taking place during the Christmas period.
 These are social events where people gather to drink hot chocolate, with the proceeds sometimes going to local causes (such as an orphanage), or with poor kids/street kids invited to take part (and receive donated gifts).

 In terms of Christmas alcohol, most families will have at least one crate of beer on hand (more likely five), with maybe a few pisco sours being passed around.
+For something more Christmassy, learn how to make algarrobina, a classic Peruvian pisco cocktail similar to eggnog.
 Midnight toasts might involve champagne, sparkling wine, or dubious gassy cider.

 Where to Spend Christmas in Peru